Sabyasachi Mukherjee

-Sabyasachi Mukherjee (born 23 February 1974) is an Indian fashion designer, jewelry designer, retailer and couturier from Kolkata, India.
+Sabyasachi Mukherjee (born 23 February 1974) is an Indian fashion designer, jewellery designer, retailer and couturier from Kolkata, West Bengal, India.
 Since 1999, he has sold designer merchandise using the label Sabyasachi.
-Mukherjee is one of the Associate Designer Members of Fashion Design Council of India and the youngest board member of the National Museum of Indian Cinema.He has designed costumes for Bollywood films such as Guzaarish, Baabul, Laaga Chunari Mein Daag, Raavan, and English Vinglish.
+Mukherjee is one of the Associate Designer Members of Fashion Design Council of India and the youngest board member of the National Museum of Indian Cinema.
+He has designed costumes for Bollywood films such as Guzaarish, Baabul, Laaga Chunari Mein Daag, Raavan, and English Vinglish.

 Biography

 Early life

 Sabyasachi comes from a middle-class Bengali family.
-Around 1947, his parents emigrated to India from what was then East Pakistan (now Bangladesh).
 Sabyasachi is originally from Kakinara, West Bengal.
 His early education was from Sri Aurobindo Vidyamandir, Chandannagar.